CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 ## 4. Testing

-Tests can be found in the `./src/test/java` folder.
+You can find the tests in the `./src/test/java` folder.

 **In Eclipse**: